Mission 01 · Stage 1

 4

-Turn off and repeat
+Turn it OFF and repeat

 digitalWrite(LED_PIN, LOW);